ericmoritz/docker-dev/README.md

 -------

-`docker-dev` follows the [12 factor config](http://12factor.net/config) rules by storing the configuration of your development environment external from `docker-dev`.
+`docker-dev` follows the [12 factor config](http://12factor.net/config) rule by storing the configuration of your development environment external from `docker-dev`.

 Simply create a git repo that resembles your ideal home directory and